Arnob1998/TensorlfowJS-React-Native/README.md

+**Try out the preview build**
+Down the the preview build apk from [here](https://drive.google.com/file/d/15sBxZLex8FmkIQ6t7JQR9sS8CbdytTUx/view?usp=sharing/).
+Please note that you might need to forcefully install or click more > install anyways when google play store blocks installation.
+This happens because this app is not published anywhere.

 ## Key Features
 - 🌟 Multi-tasking capabilities: Perform image classification, object detection, pose recognition, and more. (*Currently only these three are useable planning to add more later*)
 - 🚀 Cross-platform experience: Built with React Native for seamless deployment on both iOS and Android.